EtiTheSpirit/ROR2VoidReaverModFixed/README.md

 ## Known Bugs / To-Do List (Fixes)
 * There are no currently known bugs.
-* I am looking into the preview model (pre-game screen) being in the falling animation, I would like to fix this.

 ## Special Thanks To...
 * **LuaFubuki**, for open sourcing the mod.